Iv4e12/Stardance-WebOS/README.txt

 - So many windows...
 Spawn as many independent windows as you want!
 - Interactive Terminal: A functional Konsole!
 - Clock!
 A real-time clock.
+- NEW-Calculator: calculate stuff... or something..
+- NEW-Task manager: Kill windows with the click of a button!
+- NEW-Minimizable windows
+- NEW-Taskbar: A taskbar that tells you which windows you have open and when you click on one of the names, it minimizes the window!
+- NEW-Lock Screen: A lock screen with no passwordw

 Konsole commands
 Open the terminal and try these cmds: